cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

     ```
     go run main.go
     ```
-2) To see test outputs, from the parent directory run
+2) (Ignore test folder for now, don't really need it) To see test outputs, from the parent directory run
     ```
     go test ./chord
     ```